 Wages are said to be flexible when they respond to changes in supply and demand and lead to the market clearing wage being set.
-It implies that the wage will be set by the MRP of labour and marginal cost of labour.
+It implies that the wage will be set by the Marginal Revenue Product of labour and marginal cost of labour.
 Any change in supply and demand for labour will lead to a change in the wage rate.

 Theory of wage determination and flexible wages